vanchanr/dauthchain/README.md

 # dauthchain

-- The proposed DistributedAuthorizationChain sytem was implemented using an ABAC scheme (Attribute/Policy Based Access Control) on EOSIO blockchain.
+- The proposed DistributedAuthorizationChain system was implemented using an ABAC scheme (Attribute/Policy Based Access Control) on EOSIO blockchain.
-- Policies are used to define the rules to ALLOW/DENY permission based on the attributes of the requested cloud resource and requesting resource user.
+- Policies are used to define the rules which ALLOW/DENY permission based on the attributes of the requested cloud resource and requesting resource user.
 Following is a simple policy represented in JSON format:
 ```javascript
   {
     "Resource" : {